 These crawlers visit, scan, and read all of the web pages into their reach to prepare a search engine index of all known links that includes information about pages’ content and other information.

-It also depends on crawl demand, which is the number of URLs and pages a crawler wants and needs to crawl on your website.
+It also depends on crawl demand: the number of URLs and pages a crawler wants and needs to crawl on your website.

-If you let the bot crawl unnecessary parts of your website and the crawl rate limit is reached, or demand gets fulfilled, it will leave your site and might not crawl the essential pages that you want to rank on Google.
+If you let the bot crawl unnecessary parts of your website and the crawl rate limit is reached, or demand gets fulfilled, it will leave your site and might not crawl the essential pages you want to rank on Google.

 What is Robots.txt

-Crawlers keep following the links to every other the pages on a website until all pages have been read and robots.txt is used to give the crawler an instruction to stop or control this.
+Crawlers keep following the links to every other page on a website until all pages have been read, and robots.txt is used to give the crawler an instruction to stop or control this.

 Robots.txt tells crawlers to leave a single or specific group of pages and links from crawling.
 If they aren’t crawled by bots, they will most probably not appear in search engine result pages.

 Robots.txt is a text file located at your server’s root folder.
 See example.

 It is also known as “robots exclusion protocol and robots exclusion standard.
 They speak and understand a specific language known as robots exclusion protocol.

 A search engine crawler when visits your website, robots.txt is the first thing it checks.
 It will either follow the instruction given in your file, or it will ignore.